nepenth/knowledge-base/README.md

 ### Finance And Accounting <a name="finance-and-accounting"></a>
-"Finance And Accounting provides technical insights into financial statement analysis, enabling informed decision-making through data-driven assessments."
+"Finance And Accounting: Master financial statement analysis techniques for technical professionals; learn to evaluate business performance using data-driven methods and accounting principles."
 *Subcategories: Financial Statement Analysis*
 *Items: 1*